-If the inflation rate goes outside this range the Bank of England has to write an explanatory note to the chancellor.
+- If the inflation rate goes outside this range the Bank of England has to write an explanatory note to the chancellor.

 Bank of England and Quantitative Easing

-The 2009 recession was so serious that cutting interest rates failed to boost economic growth, therefore the Bank of England pursued unconventional monetary policy of quantitative easing.
+The 2009 recession was so serious that cutting interest rates failed to boost economic growth, therefore the Bank of England pursued an unconventional monetary policy of quantitative easing.
 This involved creating money and buying government bonds.
-The aim was to reduce interest rates and increase money supply.
+The aim was to reduce interest rates and increase the money supply.
 It is quite controversial because

 - Involves creating money ‘printing money’ with risk of creating future inflation